Nail Omerović

-Nail Omerović (born 20 October 2002) is a Bosnian professional footballer who plays as a full-back for Croatian Football League club Osijek and the Bosnia and Herzegovina national team.
+Nail Omerović (born 20 October 2002) is a Bosnian professional footballer who plays as a winger for Primeira Liga club Estoril Praia and the Bosnia and Herzegovina national team.

 Club career

 After not being able to train earlier in his hometown, Omerović started his football career at the age of 15 at NK Zvijezda Gradačac.
 He played for Sloboda Tuzla before joining NK Osijek in 2021, initially playing for NK Osijek II.
 Omerović signed a new three-year contract with the club in February 2023.
 He scored his first goal off the club on 17 December 2023, in a 4-1 league win over Slaven Belupo.
-He made 30 appearances for NK Osijek in the 2023-24 season in all competitions, scoring that one goal.
+He made 30 appearances for NK Osijek in the 2023–24 season in all competitions, scoring that one goal.

 International career

 Omerović was called up to the Bosnia and Herzegovina national under-21 football team in October 2023.
 In May 2024, he was called up to the senior Bosnia and Herzegovina squad for their June friendly matches against England and Italy.

 On 14 October 2024, Omerović made his senior national team debut in a 2–0 UEFA Nations League victory against Hungary at the Bilino Polje Stadium.
 He appeared as a substitute for Jusuf Gazibegović at half-time.
 In the second half, Omerović fouled for a penalty kick just four minutes later, which was converted by Dominik Szoboszlai of Hungary.

 Omerović started for Bosnia and Herzegovina in a UEFA Nations League away match against Germany.
-Germany ran out 7-0 winners in the game held in Freiburg.
+Germany ran out 7–0 winners in the game held in Freiburg.

-Style of play

-Predominantly used as a right-back, he is also considered capable of playing further up the field.